Lies, Damn Lies and Statistics

 (Extract from "200% of Nothing" by AK Dewdney (ISBN 0-471-14574-2) - a book about "maths abuse" which is well worth the read)

 As Prime Minister in his time, Benjamin Disraeli knew all about the power of statistics to influence the public, hence his famous quote that heads this page.
-It’s not that the information in them is wrong – but the way it is selectively portrayed ensures that it is misleading.
+It’s not that the information we see and hear in adverts is wrong, but it is often selectively portrayed, making it misleading.
 Advertising of all sorts works on precisely this basis.
-What follows are a few classic examples used by the disposable manufacturers to show you how this works.
-Bear in mind that I am quoting from actual publicity material that comes through your letterbox and appears on your TV screens every day.
+What follows are a few classic examples used by disposable nappy manufacturers to show you how this works.

 Pampers advertising - "Clinically proven to help prevent nappy rash"